scottjad/jark/README.md

 ## Quick start

 ### Install

+From script:
 1. [Download self-extracting script](http://github.com/downloads/icylisper/clin/clin)
 2. Place it on your path and chmod it to be executable.

+On Arch Linux from AUR repository:
+    packer -S clin

 ### Try it out
 1. clin clin.example factorial 5